allan-bonadio/squishy_electron_4/docGen/docSrc/digitalWaves/digitalWaves.md

 <img src=sin1.png class=one>

 One full wave, up and down, in your 8-point space.
-The blue curve is a perfect sine wave, and the brown one is what you get if you only have 8 datapoints.
+The blue curve is a perfect sine wave, and the brown one is the digital one you get if you only have 8 datapoints.
 Not too bad.
 If you double the frequency, you get frequency 2, two full waves in the same space:

 <img src=sin2.png class=one alt='frequency 2'>

-That has more kinks, and you can really see how poorly it represents frequency 2.
+That has more kinks, and you can start to see how poorly it represents frequency 2.

 Here's frequencies 3 and 4: